kaievns/the-log/posts/lead/people-management-101.md

 When I'm looking for engineering manager candidates among technical leads, the way they work with other people is definitely the key.
-All of them are well accomplished as technologists, and they picked up enough process knowledge by this point to be dangerous.
+All of them are well accomplished as technologists at this point, and they picked up enough process knowledge to be dangerous.
 And so, the way they relate to other people is what determines to me whether they are ready for the next step or not.

 And yet, even with the most talent for working with other people, the first time engineering managers often struggle with the concept of actually managing people.
-I find that many newly minted EMs don't get any coaching on the matter either.
+And, eventually, drive the bus off the cliff a few times when they start.

 So, today I'm going to share some structures and tips.
 I hope it will be helpful to some of you.

 ## The structure

-There are always structures and ways of thinking about problems.
+There are always structures and ways of thinking about the world around us.
 We even have the chaos theory that structures the utter chaos.
 Managing people is no different, there is a method to the madness.

 There are a lot of people management frameworks out there, and some of them are a lot to take in for a person new to management and leadership.
 So, to help new